Will-Helliwell/bank_tech_test/README.md

   ### Other Choices Made During Development

   - Dependency injection of Transaction into Account - currently inject in two places: as optional arguments to withdraw and deposit methods.
 Another option would be to inject into the Account via initilizer, using @current_withdrawl and @current_deposit respectively.
 These would then be updated on withdrawl/deposit and a copy added to the @transactions array.
 This would avoid having to pass a fake transaction into the withdraw/deposit methods each time they are called in tests.
 However, it would also be more complicated to set up the double, and I think the code would be less easy to follow this way.
+  - With the current injection method, I cannot write an automated feature test to pass the acceptance criteria (although it would pass if I could) because

 ### User Stories
 ```